GrantEaton/Java-Maze-Solver/README.md

 TO SET WHICH MAZE IS SEARCHED, just look at the top of the Main file, where the file I/O is created, or control-f "maze" you can set the program to search mazes 1-8.

-The mazes look like
+(please view the upcoming part in the README.MD file directly, otherwise it wont format properly) The mazes look like
 5 6
  - - - - - -